Meisterstadt: Phase 2

-The phase 2 will begin construction when the phase 1 has just finished.
+The phase 2 will begin construction after phase 1 has been completed.

 Ownership

-Under the terms of their agreements with the Habibie's family, Pollux Properties retain 51 percent of the stakes, while the family own 49 percent.
+Under the terms of their agreements with the Habibie's family, Pollux Properties retain 51 per cent of the stakes, while the family own 49 per cent.
 In this case, Pollux is responsible for the construction of the project, while the Habibie's family acts as the land provider.
 Therefore, the company developed the project under the name of Pollux Habibie International as a form of cooperation with them.